gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Experimental Property assignment for Kotlin scripts

 It's now possible to use experimental Property assignment for Kotlin scripts.
-This reduces the verbosity of Kotlin DSL when recommended Property types are used in tasks and extensions.
+This reduces the verbosity of Kotlin DSL when recommended [lazy property types](userguide/lazy_configuration.html#lazy_properties) are used in tasks and extensions.

 ```kotlin
 interface Extension {